ā ļø CONTENT VERIFICATION STATUS: This draft is . All citations require validation.

 Why Did Charvaka Disappear?

-- Loss of texts: The Brihaspati Sutras were lost; only fragments survive
+- Loss of texts: The Brihaspati Sutras were lost; only hostile quotations and one skeptical work survive

-- No institutional base: Unlike Buddhism and Jainism, Charvaka had no monasteries or organized sangha
+- No institutional base: Unlike Buddhism and Jainism, Charvaka had no monasteries, no order, no royal endowments

-- Intellectual absorption: Their best arguments were incorporated into other schools
+- Intellectual absorption: Its strongest arguments were incorporated (and neutralised) by rival schools

 Section 3: Charvaka vs. Other Schools